-BAEP 558 The Entrepreneurial Advisor

-(3, Irregular) Site visits to five middle market firms and meeting their CEOs.
+BAEP 558 The Entrepreneurial Advisor (3, Irregular) Site visits to five middle market firms and meeting their CEOs.
 Papers based on the problem or opportunity posed by the entrepreneur will be required.

-BAEP 559 Investing in New Ventures

-(3, FaSp) Focus on the entrepreneurial skill set applied to new venture opportunities.
+BAEP 559 Investing in New Ventures (3, FaSp) Focus on the entrepreneurial skill set applied to new venture opportunities.
+Taught from the business plan reader's point set applied to new venture opportunities.
 Taught from the business plan reader's point of view; focus on selecting opportunities, structuring the relationship, adding value and realizing the value of that investment.